 ESO Arcanist Class Mastery Passives

 Arcanist Class Mastery Passives in ESO are all about Crux.
-One passive was cut during early Arcanist development for being too powerful and is now back as a pure-class reward.
+One passive was cut during early Arcanist development for being too powerful and is now back as a pure class reward.
 Opens up ability combos that were not possible before due to Crux limits.
-Healers can generate Crux from healing with no cooldown.

-Verish gave specific context here.
 During early Arcanist design, the team tested whether using an Arcanist ultimate should automatically give you full Crux.
 It was too strong for the base class and they cut it.
-Now that pure-class Arcanists need extra power to compete with subclassed builds, that mechanic has been reintroduced through Class Mastery.
+Now that pure-class Arcanists need extra power to compete with subclassed builds, that mechanic has been reintroduced through Class Mastery Passives.

 For current Arcanist skills and builds, see the ESO Arcanist page.